-Goa, has enabled gambling within its state by enacting the Goa, Daman and Diu Public Gambling Act, 1976.
-This act had been amended to further allow card rooms within offshore vessels as well as slot machines inside five star hotels as long as prior approval and authorisation by the State Government is acquired after the payment of the specific fee.
+India still enforces the laws drafted prior to independence as its gambling legislations, apart from certain amendments within the same legislation.
+Goa has enabled gambling within its state by enacting the Goa, Daman and Diu Public Gambling Act, 1976.
+This act has been amended to further allow card rooms within offshore vessels as well as slot machines inside five star hotels, as long as prior approval and authorisation by the State Government is acquired after payment of the specific fee.

-'Gambling' is not defined under the Gambling Legislations, however the dictionary meaning of gambling is "to stake something on a contingency or take a chance".
+'Gambling' is not defined under the Gambling Legislations However, the dictionary meaning of gambling is "to stake something on a contingency or take a chance".
 The gambling under the Gambling Legislations does not include the following:-

 The Gambling Act, by virtue of Section 12, thus excludes 'games of skill' from the purview of the law.

-The Supreme Court in the case of Dr. R. K. Lakshmanan v.
-State of Tamil Nadu [AIR 1996 SC 1153] defined 'game of skill' as "one in which success depends principally upon the superior knowledge, training, attention, experience and adroitness of the player".
+The Supreme Court, in the case of Dr. R. K. Lakshmanan v.
+State of Tamil Nadu [AIR 1996 SC 1153], defined 'game of skill' as "one in which success depends principally upon the superior knowledge, training, attention, experience and adroitness of the player".
 The Court pointed out that a game of chance is one in which the element of chance predominates over the element of skill and similarly a game of skill is one in which the element of skill predominates over the element of chance.
 It is basically the dominant element i.e., "skill" or "chance" which determines the true character of the game.

-The Government has allowed the placement of casinos in five star hotels and on water, where tourists spend most their time according to the specific state legislations respectively.
+The Government has allowed the placement of casinos in five star hotels and on water, where tourists spend most their time according to the specific state legislations, respectively.

-Moreover, these licenses which permit the opening of a gambling business like perhaps, a casino, can also be registered offshore.
+Moreover, these licenses, which permit the opening of a gambling business like perhaps, a casino, can also be registered offshore.
 Their main requirement is to provide all the necessary data about the institution, partners and finances.

 The Ministry of Commerce and Industry as well as the Department of Industrial Policy and Promotion has clearly prohibited any foreign investments in lottery business, gambling as well as betting, via the following rules:-